irisyjchang/InstituteForComputingInResearch/README.md

 ## ACKNOWLEDGEMENT
 Thank you for running our code and feel free to contact us with suggestions!
 ## SUPPORT
 Stuck?
-Feel free to contact irisyjchang@gmail.com if you have run into any issues!
+Feel free to contact us if you have run into any issues!